ltrgoddard/thesis/temp.markdown

 ----------------

-Speaking at a colloquium on the history of Cambridge English in 2011, Prynne recalled some of the famous figures with whom he had become acquainted in what was then more than five decades of almost continuous association with the Faculty: ‘I knew William Empson only slightly but I enjoyed a free and easy relationship with Ivor Richards over many years,
+Speaking at a colloquium on the history of Cambridge English in 2011, Prynne recalled some of the well-known figures with whom he had become acquainted in what was then more than five decades of almost continuous association with the Faculty: ‘I knew William Empson only slightly but I enjoyed a free and easy relationship with Ivor Richards over many years,